hectorplinio/phyton-katas/README.md

 This exercise extracts all book names from an array of people, each with their own array of books.

+For more details, please refer to the [README](src/extractBookNames/README.md) inside the `src/extractBookNames` directory.

+### Kata 2: sumNumbers

+This exercise sums all numbers in an array and returns the total.

-For more details, please refer to the [README](katas/extractBookNames/README.md) inside the `katas/extractBookNames` directory.
+For more details, please refer to the [README](src/sumNumbers/README.md) inside the `src/sumNumbers` directory.

 ## Development